John James Audubon State Park

 John James Audubon State Park is located on U. S. Route 41 in Henderson, Kentucky, just south of the Ohio River.
-Its inspiration is John James Audubon, the ornithologist, naturalist, painter, and slaveowner who resided in Henderson from 1810 to 1819 when Henderson was a frontier village.
+Its inspiration is John James Audubon, the ornithologist, naturalist, and painter who resided in Henderson from 1810 to 1819 when Henderson was a frontier village.

 The park was listed on the National Register of Historic Places in 1988.
-Most of the park has been dedicated as a state nature preserve by the Office of Kentucky Nature Preserves, which also added a 650 acre addition in 2016 through its Kentucky Heritage Land Conservation Fund program.
+Most of the park has been dedicated as a state nature preserve by the Office of Kentucky Nature Preserves, which also added a 650-acre addition in 2016 through its Kentucky Heritage Land Conservation Fund program.

-This is 1 of 3 state parks in Kentucky that will be in the path of totality for the 2024 total solar eclipse.

 History

-John James Audubon operated small businesses in Henderson, Kentucky with mixed success.
-Nine enslaved people worked for the Audubon family at the time, until he needed money, then he sold them.
-His passion for exploring the forests of the region and sketching and painting wildlife while in Henderson, particularly birds, has been well documented.
+John James Audubon operated small businesses in Henderson, Kentucky with mixed success, but his passion was exploring the forests of the region and sketching and painting wildlife, particularly birds.

 In 1934, the Wolf Hills area in Henderson was selected for a new state park (meeting the minimum 300 acres needed for park development).
 Susan Towles, a Henderson librarian, supplied the necessary research and documentation to establish a historic connection to the land and Audubon.

 In September 1934, a Civilian Conservation Corps (CCC) base Camp Cromwell (named in honor of the Director of the Kentucky State Parks, Emma Guy Cromwell) was established off US 41 near John James Audubon State Park.
 After the 300-acres was procured for park development, approximately 200 CCC, Company 1540 employees were dispatched from their West Virginia base to Henderson where they were joined by others including several Henderson natives.
 Over the next four years the CCC drained swamps, build two lakes and developed trails and roads.
 With the help of the Works Progress Administration (WPA), the park shelters, the Tea House (presently the park office), and the Audubon Museum were constructed from local stone and mill work.
 The entire project cost approximately $500,000.